Image by Michael Runkel Getty Images

 The archaeological and ecclesiastical complex at Orheiul Vechi (Old Orhei), about 50km north of Chişinău, is an important historical site and a place of stark natural beauty.
-Occupying a remote, rocky ridge over the Răut River, the complex is known for its Cave Monastery, but also includes baths, fortifications, and ruins ranging from the earliest days of the Dacian tribes more than 2000 years ago through the Mongol and Tatar invasions of the early Middle Ages and the time of Ştefan cel Mare.
+Occupying a remote, rocky ridge over the Răut River, the complex is known for its Cave Monastery, but also includes ruins ranging from the earliest days of the Dacian tribes more than 2000 years ago through the Mongol and Tatar invasions of the early Middle Ages and the time of Ştefan cel Mare.

 The complex is in the village of Butuceni, where a small bridge over the Răut takes you to the trailhead for a 15-minute hike up to the Cave Monastery.
-Further along the ridge you see the towers of an Orthodox church dedicated to the Ascension of St Mary, built in 1905 and currently under restoration.
+Further along the ridge you see the twin spires of an Orthodox church dedicated to the Ascension of St Mary, built in 1905 and recently restored.
 The church was shut down by the Soviets in 1944 and remained abandoned throughout the communist regime.
 From here a steep shortcut leads down to Vila Etníca in the village proper.

 Ancillary attractions around here include remnants of a 15th-century defence wall surrounding the monastery complex and recently opened caves across the valley that you can hike to.
 All exploration is done on foot and it takes about half a day to see everything.
 Dress appropriately: long skirts or pants for women, long shorts or trousers for men, and no tank tops.

-From Chişinău, marshrutky to Butuceni depart from Str Mitropolit Varlaam directly opposite the Central Bus Station entrance (27 lei, 1¼ hours, five or six daily).
+From Chişinău, marshrutky to Butuceni depart from a bus stand roughly opposite the Central Bus Station entrance (26 lei, 1¼ hours, five or six daily).
 Placards will say 'Butuceni', 'Trebujeni' or 'Orheiul Vechi'.
 The last trip back is at 4.15pm (6.20pm in the summer).
-A taxi round-trip shouldn't cost more than €35.
+A taxi round-trip shouldn't cost more than €40.

-If you're taking private transport, consider combining Orheiul Vechi with a visit to Tipova, and/or to the peaceful 19th-century Curchi Monastery, 15km west of Orhei city ('new Orhei').
+If you're taking private transport, consider combining Orheiul Vechi with a visit to Tipova, and/or the peaceful 19th-century Curchi Monastery, 15km west of Orhei city ('new Orhei').